 Medical & Restorative Therapies

-Based on individual blood nutrient profiles and metabolic markers
+• Nutritional structuring based on individual blood nutrient profiles

 Clinical Facilities